Pearson-Higher-Ed/design/c/email/v1.0.0-beta.1/index.md

       * Divider
       * Footer

       ### Use 40px blocks for spacing
       Separate distinct contents or group related contents by using spacing of multiples of 40px.
 See the illustration on the left for example.

       ### Heading comes after greetings
-      Heading is suggested for it is efficient in telling the readers what the email is about.
-It should come after the greetings, but you may break this rule if there is legitimate design reason behind it.
-For example, in the Email Verification template, heading comes before greeting for a more natural reading flow.
+      Heading is suggested to have for its clarity and efficiency.
+It should come after the greetings, but you may break this rule if there is legitimate design reasons.
+For example, in the Email Verification template, heading comes prior to the greetings in order to have a more natural reading flow.

     contents:
       - type: wide image